TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/diagnoseandsolve-microsoftdbformysql-servers-databases.md

         {
             "id": "Connecting_to_Azure_Databases_for_MySQL",
-            "title": "Connecting to Azure Databases for MySQL", "description": "Connecting to MySQL",
+            "title": "Connecting to Azure Databases for MySQL", "description": "How do I configure my connection to Azure Databases for MySQL?", "category": "Connectivity",
-            "category": "",
             "searchTags": "",
             "supportTopicId": "32628382",
             "commonSolutionArticleId": "18fbdc7a-ef7d-4bf0-9d01-aac265e2f467"